zahraaAed/Side-project/frontend/README.md

 ## Starting the Project

-1. **Clone Repository**: Begin by cloning this repository to your local machine.
+1. **Fork Repository**: Begin by forking this repository to your local machine.
 2. **Create a New Branch**: Create a new branch with the name `firstname-lastname` to work on your project.
 3. **React Project**: Create a new React project.

 ## Instructions

-Design a web application using **FIGMA** and build it with React and CSS.
+Build a web application with React and CSS (You can use any UI library).
 This application should allow registered users to create custom memes by overlaying text on images, and normal users to display all the created memes.
-The interface should be user-friendly.
+The interface should be user-friendly and appealing for the user.

 ## Requirements